derekmerck/PERSEUS/README.md

 See the [TelemetryStream README](TelemetryStream/README.md) for more details on the Intelivue serial protocol and setup instructions for using PERSEUS Listener with Raspberry Pi hardware.

-See the [TelemetryLogs README](TelemetryLogger/README.md) for details on how to setup a client system with CWRU's stand alone decoder and a log shipper.

 ### PERSEUS Dispatch Setup